One of Ohio's Top-Rated Bankruptcy Attorneys,

 You worked hard to get what you own.
 You don’t want to lose any of it.
 You’ve read that Chapter 7 is a liquidation bankruptcy.
 Sounds like you will lose everything, doesn’t it?
 You want to keep property in bankruptcy!

-The False Exaggerations About Loss of Property in Bankruptcy
+Exaggerations About Loss of Property in Bankruptcy

 It is a long-standing myth that you lose your home or car in bankruptcy.
 Like many myths, this one has its origin in fact.
-Long ago, when I first started to practice bankruptcy law, you could only protect $1,000 in a car.
-Now its $4,000.
-We could only protect $5,000 equity in our home.
+Long ago, when I first started to practice bankruptcy law, you could only protect $1,000 worth of a car.
+Now you can protect $4,000.
+We formerly could only protect $5,000 equity in our home.
 Now it’s over $132,000!
-So, if someone tells you that “they lost property in bankruptcy” it may be that they filed long ago.
-But times, and exemptions, have changed.
-Most will keep property in bankruptcy if they plan their exemptions properly.

 Looking for More Articles on Bankruptcy?